 4 km / 2 hours

-Enjoy a small part of the Cumbria Way long-distance walking path with this shorter walk.
-This Lake District walk is popular with both locals and visitors to the area because of its beauty.
+Enjoy a small part of the Cumbria Way long-distance walking path with this short walk.
+One of several easy Lake District walks on this list, this is popular with both locals and visitors to the area because of its beauty.
 You'll follow a smooth, well-maintained trail that starts in Elterwater near the Langdale valley, and the paths near Skelwith Bridge are suitable for wheelchairs and pushchairs.

 Along the way, you'll enjoy stunning views across the fells as you look back towards Elterwater, and looking towards the lake, you'll see water flowing peacefully over rocks.
 The village of Elterwater is full of character, and the little cottages here are quaint.
 If you didn't stop for refreshments at the halfway point of Skelwith Bridge, you should definitely find one of the excellent pubs or cafes here for an afternoon cup of tea.